-While the Township's population decreased by 449 persons, or 5.9 percent, between 1990 and 2000, the number of households increased by 2.7 percent.
-This trend is consistent with decreasing household sizes across the region and nation.
-Because the Township is a suburban community, residential land uses should be of primary concern in this plan.
-Table 4.2 illustrates the change over the past thirty (30) years for the number of owner and rental occupied units as well as vacancies.
+Because the Township is a suburban community, residential land uses should be of primary concern in this plan and subsequent development strategies.
+Table 4.02 illustrates the change over the past 30 years for the number of owner and rental occupied units as well as vacancies.